zhenging/hist207b/notes/05_industrial_transformation/outline.md

 Bankruptcy
 Anger and Vulnerability

->ES4.
+>ES 4.
 Conclusion to the industrial transformation of agriculture: Tindall, previous edition

 **Study Questions (Ch.
 17)**
 What obstacles did workers face when they attempted to organize?